Sign up to receive our industry

 What is automotive pre-selling?

 Pre-selling is when a dealership takes a significant deposit for an inbound vehicle, reserving it for a customer.
-Previously this kind of system was exclusively reserved for highly anticipated model releases or fulfilling a very specific request.
+Previously, this kind of system was exclusively reserved for highly anticipated model releases or fulfilling a particular request.
 Today, pre-orders are growing in popularity.
 In fact, according to a recent study, 41% of buyers said they plan to pre-order their next vehicle through a local dealership.

 While in the past, dealers often leveraged a “S.W.A.T.” (sell what’s available today) mindset, pre-selling during inventory shortages has become a key way for proactive dealers to meet customer demands and maximize their sales ROI.